-1. Rest your arm on something that will elevate it slightly such as a folded up towel.
-This helps to keep your hand steady and at a good angle
+1. Rest your arm on something that will elevate it slightly such as a folded-up towel.
+This helps to keep your hand steady and at a good angle giving you greater control.

-2. With your Toyo glass cutter, score the glass bottle along the line of the masking tape all the way around the bottle. ( I sit the edge of the cutter up against the edge of the masking tape)
+2. With your Toyo glass cutter, and resting your bottle on a hard surface, with a small amount of pressure score the glass bottle along the line of the masking tape around the bottle.
+(I sit the edge of the cutter up against the edge of the masking tape)

-Helpful Note: Try to make as continuous a cut line as possible as this will help keep the cut edge as neat as possible and save you having to file or deburr too much to smooth off the edges.
+Helpful Note: Try to make one continuous cut line where possible as this will help keep the cut edge as neat as possible and save you from having to file or deburr too much to smooth off the edges.

 1. Take your bottle to the running cold water tap and whilst wearing your rubber glove on the hand you hold the bottle with, pour a small trickle of boiling water over the score line, rotating the bottle around as you do so. (you'll notice in the above image I was not wearing a rubber glove - very naughty.
 As my Mum used to say: Do as I say, not as I do!)